fangevalee/Portfolio/WebNovel/WebNovelAnalysis.md

 ## Objectives
 The goal of this project is to answer the folling questions using data:<br>
-* Is it true that web novels are getting longer and longer?
+* Is it true that web novel titles are getting longer and longer?
-* Is it true that web novel titles are longer than  the novels that are published by major publishers?
+* Is it true that web novel titles are longer than the non-web novels that are published by major publishers?
 * Which genre has the longest title length on average?
-* Are web novel titles on Syosetu.com, which does not shows story abstract by default, longer than platform that shows the story abstract?
+* Are web novel titles on Syosetu.com, which does not shows story abstract by default, longer than another platform that shows the story abstract?
 * Is there a significant correlation between title length and number of views?
 * Is there a significant correlation between title length and number of readers (number of users who have bookmarked the work)?
 * Is there a significant correlation between title length and the average rating?